Diddle Diddle Dumpling (Inside No. 9): Production

 The third series of Inside No. 9 was announced in October 2015, and heavily publicised in January 2016, at which time Keeley Hawes and Mathew Baynton were named as guest stars in the series.
 "Diddle Diddle Dumpling" was the fifth and penultimate episode of the series, and the fourth of a run of five episodes beginning February 2017—the series's first episode being the December 2016 Christmas special "The Devil of Christmas".
 It first aired on 14 March 2017, on BBC Two.

 "Diddle Diddle Dumpling" was inspired by a chance encounter that Pemberton had with a single shoe on his way to work, leading him to consider the result of someone obsessively attempting to return it to its rightful owner.
 He claimed that the episode's premise then came to him "fully formed".
 He took Shearsmith to see the shoe, and the pair began writing the episode immediately.
 Coincidentally, Shearsmith also encountered a single shoe some days later, though it did not match the first.
 "You start seeing them everywhere," Shearsmith noted, "once you start looking."
-For Pemberton, this inspiration worked because it was completely random; were he to have gone out look for inspiration, he claimed, it would not have worked.
+For Pemberton, this inspiration worked because it was completely random; were he to have gone out looking for inspiration, he claimed, it would not have worked.
 The episode is split into four, corresponding to the four seasons, and features music from Vivaldi's The Four Seasons.
 It takes its name from the nursery rhyme "Diddle, Diddle, Dumpling, My Son John".

 "Diddle Diddle Dumpling" starred Shearsmith as David, Hawes as David's wife Louise, Rosa Strudwick as the couple's daughter Sally, and Pemberton as Chris, a family friend.
 Danny Baker voiced a radio presenter, and Baynton appeared as Ted.
 When contacted about appearing in Inside No. 9, Hawes was starring in The Durrells.
 However, as "Diddle Diddle Dumpling" would take only a week to film, she was able to move straight from The Durrells to Inside No. 9.
 Her respective characters, despite having close names, were very different.
 According to Pemberton, Hawes had hoped to dislike the script so that she could turn down the role.
 When she read it, however, she could not resist.

 "Diddle Diddle Dumpling" was the Inside No. 9 producer Adam Tandy's favourite episode of the series, while Pemberton considered it one of the best.
 Shearsmith identified David as one of his favourite characters from the series, and said that he fondly remembered working with Hawes, whom he praised as a performer.
 Hawes commended Inside No. 9, the episode's script, and Morales's direction, expressing how much she had enjoyed working with Pemberton and Shearsmith, as well as the amount she had laughed during the filming process.